ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ## Filesystem Operations

-OCaml provides various functions for filesystem operations, including renaming and deleting files, and working with directories.
+OCaml provides various functions for filesystem operations, including renaming files, deleting files, and working with directories.
 In this section, we cover some of these operations, which are part of the `Sys` and `Unix` modules from the OCaml standard library.

 ### Renaming Files

 To rename a file in OCaml, we use the `Sys.rename` function.
-This function accepts two parameters: the current name of the file, and the new name you want to assign.
+This function accepts two parameters: the current name of the file and the new name you want to assign.

 ```ocaml